Posted on :: Tags: , , , , , , , , ,

 compdef _clap_dynamic_completer_jj jj

-🐇 Now we should make it the same, shell must call xvc to get the completions.
+🐇 Now we should make it the same; the shell must call xvc to get the completions.
 That’s how all these will work.

-🐢 Our goal now is to make a random string output from --from-ref completion.
+🐢 Our goal now is to make a random string output from the --from-ref completion.

-🐇 The plan is making completions work as quickly as possible.
+🐇 The plan is to make completions work as quickly as possible.

 🐢 We have done it. 🎉🥳